zariness00/smolk12_alighnment/README.md

 # SmolLM2 K-12 Alignment with DPO

 I decided to do this project while reading the book *Large Language Models:
-The Hard Parts* while being unemployed :D
+The Hard Parts*

 Before that, I worked as an Instructional Designer for 3+ years.
-I was very committed to what I used to do, and in three years I produced more than 200 lessons in different disciplines, mainly for the Computing Vertical.
-The quality of those lessons was also developing together with my experience.
+I produced more than 200 lessons in different disciplines, mainly for the Computing Vertical.

-One day, we used the OpenAI platform and, instead of creating a LLM for our students, we attached many, many lessons to the agent, wrote the instructions, and connected it to the learning platform.
+One day, we used the OpenAI platform and, instead of creating a LLM for our students, we attached many, many lessons there, wrote the instructions, and connected it to the learning platform.
+Now, I feel that perhaps I could use my skills to have a real learning agent!

-Two years later, I decided to go deeper and create a small language model for an imaginary company that produces computing courses for K-12 students.
+So, I created a small language model for an imaginary company that produces computing courses for K-12 students.
 The model should help students learn while following an explicit classroom content safety policy.